shuklak13/Statistics/notes/MasterCheatsheet.md

 ---

 # 3. Classification

 ## Logistic Regression
+* Discriminative (calculates p(y|x)
 * Assumptions:
 * Advantages:
-	* relatively robust: no assumptions are made about the data's distribution
+	* relatively robust: no assumptions are made about the data's distribution (unlike Naive Bayes)
+	* many ways to regularize the model
+	* easy probabilistic interpretation
+	*
 * R: `glm(family = binomial())` from the mlogit, or `mlogit()` if the output consists of multiple classes
 * Python: `LogisticRegression().fit()` from sklearn.linear_model, or [`Logit(y, x).fit()` or `GLM(family=families.Gamma())` from statsmodels.api](http://www.statsmodels.org/stable/examples/notebooks/generated/glm.html)

 ## Decision Trees
 * Advantages
 	* extremely easy to interpret
-	* requires little data preparation (no normalization, dummy vars, feature selection required)
+	* requires little data preparation (no normalization, dummy vars, or feature selection required)
-	* few assumptions about the data
+	* no assumptions about the data's distribution
+	* handle feature interactions
+	* no paramater tuning
+	* fast to build
 * Disadvantages
 	* unstable - small variations produce a completely different decision tree
 	* greedy - optimizes locally, not globally
-	* very vulnerable to overfitting - make sure to use pruning or validation/ensemble methods to correct for this
+	* vulnerable to overfitting - make sure to use pruning or validation/ensemble methods to correct for this
 	* poor at out-of-sample prediction
+	* doesn't support online learning
 * R: `rpart(y ~ x, "class")` from rpart
 * Python: `tree.DecisionTreeClassifier().fit(x, y)` from sklearn